All Posts

 : You know what I think is weird?
 That people will condemn you for not keeping up with the news while …

 : “My poetry is basically a poetry of praise.
-It’s an affirmation of the world, of the beauty of the …
+It’s an affirmation of the world, of the …

 : When i largely disconnected from social media, I remembered what it was like to have only my own …